The orca (aka killer whale), marine animal of many oceans

 Orca wave washing

-Scientists (and maybe even a few passengers of Antarctica Peninsula trips) have observed orcas near the Antarctic Peninsula cooperatively hunting together in pack ice, with whales using their tails to “wave wash” seals off ice floes.
+Scientists (and maybe even a few passengers of Antarctica Peninsula trips) have observed orcas near the Antarctic Peninsula cooperatively hunting together in pack ice, with orcas using their tails to “wave wash” seals off ice floes.
 Over a period of time, researchers observed three different groups of killer whales hunting off the western Antarctic Peninsula.
 The study observed 16 seals and one Antarctic minke whale falling prey to this tactic.
 Of the seals successfully hunted, the data showed that 86% of the time it involved killer whales cooperatively creating waves with their tails to produce destabilise the seal.
 They produced 120 waves during 22 separate attacks and successfully took 75% of the Weddell seals attacked.
 The statistics also showed that the mean number of waves produced per successful attack was just over four, and the mean length of attack was 30 minutes, while the range was 15 – 62 minutes.

 Five quick facts about the killer whale